nginxinc/nginx-one-workshops/labs/lab2/readme.md

 ## Introduction

 In this lab, you will be running the backend application and several NGINX OSS and Plus instances as Docker containers.
-All the NGINX containers would be attached to NGINX One console as part of this exercise.
+All the NGINX containers would be attached to NGINX One Console as part of this exercise.

 <br/>